-Sciatica most commonly occurs when a herniated disk or a bone spur on the spine compresses part of the nerve.
+Sciatica most commonly occurs when a herniated disk, bone spur on the spine or narrowing of the spine (spinal stenosis) compresses part of the nerve.
 This causes inflammation, pain and often some numbness in the affected leg.

-Although the pain associated with sciatica can be severe, most cases resolve with just conservative treatments in a few weeks.
-People who continue to have severe sciatica after six weeks of treatment might be helped by surgery to relieve the pressure on the nerve.
+Although the pain associated with sciatica can be severe, most cases resolve with non-operative treatments in a few weeks.
+People who have severe sciatica that's associated with significant leg weakness or bowel or bladder changes might be candidates for surgery.

 - Hsu PS, et al. Lumbosacral radiculopathy: Pathophysiology, clinical features and diagnosis. http://www.uptodate.com/home.
 Accessed June 16, 2015.

 - Sciatica.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00351.
 Accessed June 16, 2015.

 - Levin K, et al. Acute lumbosacral radiculopathy: Prognosis and treatment. http://www.uptodate.com/home.
 Accessed June 16, 2015.